Obereisesheim transmitter

 Obereisesheim transmitter was a facility of SWR used for mediumwave broadcasting on 711 kHz with a power of 5 kilowatts.
 It was located near Neckarsulm, Germany.
 Obereisesheim transmitter, which is situated at 49°11'28" N and 9°11'47" E, used as aerial a 74 m ground-fed, insulated mast radiator, which was a lattice steel mast with triangular cross section and guyed in 3 levels.
 Obereisesheim transmitter worked on the same frequency as Ulm-Jungingen transmitter.
-It was switched off at 1 July 2011 and demolished in October 2018.
+It was switched off on 1 July 2011 and demolished in October 2018.